 - Time management

-Candidates who have a high speed with accuracy will manage the time easily.
-Candidates can increase their speed by solving more and more problems, keeping the track of time.
+Candidates who have a high speed with accuracy will manage their time easily.
+Candidates can increase their speed by solving more and more problems and keeping the track of time.

 Important IBPS Topics: